Blogshot/ing-pdf-to-csv/README.md

 # English
 ### Description

-This sofware is able to ingest account statements fron ING DE and convert them to a machine readable CSV format that can be imported into other software.
+This sofware is able to ingest account statements fron ING DE and convert them to a machine readable CSV format that can be imported into other software, e.g. [FireFly 3](https://github.com/firefly-iii/data-importer).

 It recurses through a given directory structure and creates CSV files alongside the according PDFs.

 You will need to place all your PDFs into a single folder.
 Subfolders are supported.
-See below for an axample of a valid directory structure.
+See below for an example of a valid directory structure.

 Example:
 ```